csptechnologies/my-alarm-clock/README.md

 # my-alarm-clock
 An alarm clock that makes you wake up no matter what.
 If you dont silence it within 45 seconds, it will start blaring horns and sirens!
+To make it more interesting, I'll also have it where you need to use a RFID tag to silence it, so if you dont have an RFID tag, well sorry but your going deaf

 Parts: